top of page

 Emma M. Rhodes, PhD

-I am currently a postdoctoral researcher at the University of Memphis (UofM) in the Department of Health Sciences supported by Dr. Yufeng Zhang.
+I am currently a postdoctoral researcher at the University of Memphis (UofM) in the College of Health Sciences supported by Dr. Yufeng Zhang.
 At UofM, I study avian taxa as a non-model species with applications to the human health sciences.
 I obtained my PhD at Auburn University in biological sciences where I studied the physiological underpinnings of avian migration and how they relate to the evolution of migration.
 I have other broad interests which include ecophysiology, conservation physiology, and general migration biology.

 Avian Migration Physiology, Ecology, and Evolution